CriticalFlaw/FlawBOT/docs/modules/bot.md

 Commands for directly interacting with FlawBOT.
-The prefix is `/bot`.

 ### info
 Returns basic information about FlawBOT.